nimblehq/elixir-templates/.github/wiki/Contribution.md

 # Adding a new addon

+There are 3 types of addons
+1. API
+2. Live
+3. Web

 For example, to add a new web addon, create a new file at `lib/nimble_template/addons/variants/phoenix/web/sample_addon.ex`

 ```